Housefull 5: Controversies

-Objectification of Women
+Objectification of women

 The film faced criticism for its objectification of women.
 Responding to the criticism, Mansukhani said the film was "driven by women" and argued that calling it sexist was a biased view.

 "Laal Pari" copyright claim

-The film's teaser was on the occasion of 15th anniversary of franchise later, on 9 May 2025 the film's teaser was unexpectedly removed from YouTube due to a copyright claim by Mofusion Studios over the song "Laal Pari", disrupting the promotional campaign.
+The film's teaser was released on the occasion of 15th anniversary of the franchise.
+Later, on 9 May 2025, the film's teaser was unexpectedly removed from YouTube due to a copyright claim by Mofusion Studios over the song "Laal Pari", disrupting the promotional campaign.
 Producer Sajid Nadiadwala subsequently presented a written declaration from Yo Yo Honey Singh confirming his exclusive rights to the track and issued a legal notice, leading to the teaser's reinstatement on the platform shortly thereafter.

 Reception

 Critical response

-Housefull 5 received mixed-to-negative reviews from critics.
+Housefull 5 received negative reviews from critics.
 The film faced criticism over its maltreatment and sexual objectification of the lead actresses' characters, screenplay, story, direction and but received praise multi-ending formats, humor and performances.

-Bollywood Hungama gave the film 3.5/5, writing, "The movie is a paisa-vasool killer comedy that works due to the performances of the lead cast, subject, humour quotient, unpredictable climax, franchise value and unabashed madness.
+Bollywood Hungama gave the film 3.5 out of 5, writing, "The movie is a paisa-vasool killer comedy that works due to the performances of the lead cast, subject, humour quotient, unpredictable climax, franchise value and unabashed madness.
 Akshay Kumar shines with his humour and charisma, supported well by Riteish Deshmukh.
 Dino Morea and Fardeen Khan make a strong impression in supporting roles.
 Abhishek Bachchan is decent but overshadowed.
 The female leads add glamour, while Sanjay Dutt and Jackie Shroff are let down by weak writing.
 Nana Patekar stands out in a brief appearance, while Shreyas Talpade is underused."

-Risabh Suri of the Hindustan Times rated the film 3/5 stars and highlighted "The film struggles to maintain energy, relying too heavily on Akshay's charm rather than strong material.
+Risabh Suri of the Hindustan Times rated the film 3 out of 5 stars and highlighted "The film struggles to maintain energy, relying too heavily on Akshay's charm rather than strong material.
 Overall, Housefull 5 feels like being stuck on a cruise with a few comic veterans, and a funny script that forgot to board the ship."
-Lachmi Deb Roy of Firstpost rated the film 2.5/5 stars and opined "Housefull 5 is a bit of an overstretch and sometimes you can find it mindless too, but with Abhishek Bachchan’s stunning performance and Chitrangada Singh’s swag, I promise you will have a ‘jolly’ good time.
+Lachmi Deb Roy of Firstpost rated the film 2.5 out of 5 stars and opined "Housefull 5 is a bit of an overstretch and sometimes you can find it mindless too, but with Abhishek Bachchan’s stunning performance and Chitrangada Singh’s swag, I promise you will have a ‘jolly’ good time.
 And how can we forget Nana Patekar who adds a dash of thrill to this film."

-Renuka Vyavahare of The Times of India rated the film 2.5 out of 5 stars and wrote "What surprises you is the utter lack of humour, even dirty humour if we may say so in the script and sheer wastage of a zillion actors who are known for their comic timing."
-Devesh Sharma of the Filmfare rated the film 2.5/5 stars and opined "Housefull 5 is an over-the-top comedy set on a cruise.
+Renuka Vyavahare of The Times of India rated the film 2.5 out of 5 stars and wrote "What surprises you is the utter lack of humour, even dirty humour, if we may say so in the script and sheer wastage of a zillion actors who are known for their comic timing."
+Devesh Sharma of the Filmfare rated the film 2.5 out of 5 stars and opined "Housefull 5 is an over-the-top comedy set on a cruise.
 It relies on a set of physical gags to get in the laughs."